 Of course, Googling is what most email marketers will do, but do you want to be like them, or are you ready to invest some time to create custom GIFs?

-Believe me, it’s not that hard to create custom images for your use case, and they will usually get a better response than a random GIF from Giphy.
+It’s easy to create custom animated images for your emails, and they will usually get a better response than a random GIF from Giphy.

 If you are a Mac owner, you might try Giphy’s GIF maker.
 It’s straightforward to use and is 100% free.